 Q: Isn’t “mistress of ceremonies” misleading or just plain wrong?
 If a woman is hosting an event, isn’t she still a “master of ceremonies”?

-A: I wouldn’t say “mistress of ceremonies” is misleading or wrong, just unnecessary.
-It’s the result of the misperception that a “master of ceremonies” must be a guy.
+A: No, “mistress of ceremonies” is not misleading or wrong.
+But it’s not strictly necessary, since there’s no rule that says a “master of ceremonies” has to be a guy.

 The OED says the word “master” was “originally applied almost exclusively to men,” but “its meaning has been extended to include women (either potentially or in fact) in many of the senses illustrated.”